Frequently Asked Questions

 The NAM logo icon is a diagnostic tool, which, if hovered over, will show you which version of the NAM Controller you are currently running.
 This can be useful in diagnosing issues pertaining to the NAM Controller.
 It is not supposed to do anything when you click it.

 Adding new networks is, at this time, impossible.
-The base RHW network was only possible as it used an unused network stub left in the game.
+The base RHW network was only possible as it used an existing unused network stub left in the game.
 Although game files suggest that theoretically, there is space for three more true networks (for a total of 16), there is not enough of a stub for these final three slots for us to enable them.
-The starter piece paradigm allows us to very closely mimic the effects of adding true new networks, however.
+However, the starter piece paradigm allows us to very closely mimic the effects of adding true new networks.

 Adding new submenus is, at this time, impossible.
 SC4 mod developers have tried for many years, to no avail, though have come up with workarounds like Daeley’s Advanced Menu Navigator (DAMN), which repurposes the game’s News system, and Menu Management Lots (MMLs).

-28. I’m from North America.
-Why aren’t the traffic signals so they’re on the far side of the intersection, as they are here?
+I’m from North America.
+Why aren’t the traffic signals on the far side of the intersection, as they are here?
 Can I change this?

 Yes.
 Check out the Signal Replacement Project, developed by NAM Team member MandelSoft.
 Please note that MandelSoft is no longer active in the SC4 community, and newer items may not be covered by that mod.
 It is not the NAM Team’s responsibility to update independent cosmetic mods.